cyrildever/redacted/README.md

   -b    add to use both dictionary and tag
   -d string
-        the optional path to the dictionary of words to redact -i string
+        the optional path to the dictionary of words to redact -h string
+        the hash engine for the round function (default "sha-256") -i string
         the path to the document to be redacted
-  -o string
+  -k string
+        the optional key for the FPE scheme (leave it empty to use default) -o string
         the name of the output file
-  -t string
+  -r int
+        the number of rounds for the Feistel cipher (default 10) -t string
         the optional tag that prefixes words to redact (default "~") -x    add to expand a redacted document